ronikobrosly/misc-articles/README.md

 [Real-world Engineering Challenges #8: Breaking up a Monolith](https://newsletter.pragmaticengineer.com/p/real-world-eng-8) | A deep dive into how Khan Academy took a 1 million-line Python monolith and split it into ~40 Go services in a more than 3 year-long project.
 Incredible story about how to structure and carry out a huge migration. | 2023

+## Statistics
 Title | Summary | Year
 ---|---|---
+[FOUNDED UPON AN ERROR](https://www.allendowney.com/blog/2021/05/07/founded-upon-an-error/) | Describes how the argument that Bayesian statistics didn't take off earlier in history due to computational limitations is bunk.
+It was due to statistical leaders at the time threw their weight behind frequentist stats | 2023

 ## Tools
 Title | Summary | Year